On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Transmission Systems

 \subsection{Gas and Electric Coordination}

 With the retirement of a number of coal generators and the overall penetration of renewables still being low, the electrical grid in the US has begun to rely more on gas fired generation.
 Hence the coordination of gas and electricity resources is taking on a greater importance in the reliable operation of the electricity system.
 The pipeline operators and electrical generator operators need to coordinate to minimize natural gas pipeline outages during peak electric demand periods and prioritize supply to generators during cold weather when the load tends to be high due to heating needs.
-Further, the increase in renewables may lead to additional strain on natural gas infrastructure to deal with ramping due to their variability.
+Further, the increase in the installed capacity of renewables may lead to additional strain on natural gas infrastructure to provide adequate gas to support system ramping needs, due to the variability of renewable resources.

 Currently the gas and electric systems are modeled and optimized separately.
 Co-optimization of the electricity and natural gas operations could be more efficient than separate optimizations \cite{pambour2018value}.
 To improve reliability more information sharing and improved modeling capabilities are needed.
 In particular, as system dynamics become more important, steady-state models may not be sufficient to address the challenges.